-[CO1] Students are able to develop a dynamic webpage and DHTML.

-- [CO2]Students will be able to write a well formed / valid XML document - [CO3]Students will be able to write a server side java application called Servlet to catch form data sent from client, process it and store it on database. - [CO4]Students will be able to write a server side java application called Servlet to catch form data sent from client, process it and store it on database.
+- [CO1] Develop a dynamic webpage and DHTML. - [CO2] Write a well formed / valid XML document - [CO3] Write a server side java application called Servlet to catch form data sent from client, process it and store it on database. - [CO4] Write a server side java application called Servlet to catch form data sent from client, process it and store it on database.

-C. Assessment I lan.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes al l types of leaves including medical
+The allowance of 25% includes all l types of leaves including medical

 leaves.

 INTERNET PRINCIPLES AND COMPONENTS: Internet Principles and Components: History of the Internet and World Wide Web-HTML ,protocols - HTTP, SMTP, POP3, MIME, IMAP.
 Domain Name Server, Web Browsers and Web Servers.
-Lecture:6